I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 Wondrous gardens also surround the majority of these Victorian cottages which add textures, colors and beauty to each place as can be viewed in the photos featured below.

-The Grand Hotel has two separate nine-hole golf courses which guests as well as non guests can play.
+The Grand Hotel has two separate nine hole golf courses in which guests as well as non guests can play.

 The Wawashkamo golf club has nine holes but 18 tees which can change the game dynamics depending upon which tee one uses.